BTBlueTiger/BTBlueTiger/README.md

-- 👋 Hi, I’m @BTBlueTiger
+- 👋 Hi, I’m @BTBlueTiger aka Malte Kanders
 - 👀 I’m interested in ...
 Foods
+- and there has to be a way to combine that two